jasonknoll/JWallet/README.md

 # JWallet
 A way to generate paper wallets in your CLI

-Although I've never been into crypto much, I've always had an interest in the technology behind it.
+Although I haven't been into crypto investing much, I've always had an interest in the technology behind it.
 One of my first projects on GitHub was a local blockchain made in Python.
-I didn't do anything with it, so that's where this comes in.
+I didn't do anything with it, but that's where this comes in.

 JWallet is a CLI tool dedicated to securely generating paper wallets for popular cryptocurrencies.
 A *paper wallet* is all the information